waku-org/specs/standards/application/segmentation.md

 ## Motivation

 Waku Relay deployments typically propagate envelopes up to **1 MB**.
-To support larger application payloads (e.g., up to **10 MiB** or more), a segmentation layer is required.
+To support larger application payloads (e.g., up to **10 MB** or more), a segmentation layer is required.
 This specification enables larger messages by partitioning them into multiple envelopes and reconstructing them at the receiver.
 Erasure-coded parity segments provide resilience against partial loss or reordering.

 ## Terminology